 Studies show that seniors who read tend to be happier than those who don’t.
 If your loved one enjoys reading, by all means– encourage them!
 If they have eye-sight problems, see if you can find enjoyable books in larger print or you can ask a friend or hire a helper to read to them.
-You can also consider audiobooks—they are available in many libraries and sites like www.audible.com, which offer a wide variety of audio books and newscasts.
+You can also consider audiobooks—they are available in many libraries and sites like www.audible.com, which offer a wide variety of audiobooks and newscasts.

 Playing a Musical Instrument

 Many seniors remember at an older age that they once had a love for a certain type of music.
 If they once played an instrument, encourage them to pick it up again!
-If they never did and still have interest in learning how to play, try to arrange some music lessons for them.
+If they never did and still have an interest in learning how to play, try to arrange some music lessons for them.

 Practicing a Language

 Many people see drawing or painting as a way to relax, enjoy themselves, and keep up their creative spirit.
 Several art schools and centers offer art courses for senior citizens that modify their activities and expectations according to each individual’s abilities and interests.
-Check out the course schedule at the 92nd Street Y in NYC that offers many such courses.
+Check out the course schedule at the 92nd Street Y in NYC, which offers many such courses.
 Many art teachers will offer private lessons and will make even make house calls upon request!

 At Alvita Care, we like to keep our clients healthy and happy.
-As part of our companionship services, our caregiving team can help encourage activities and assist in bringing joy and inspiration to your loved one’s life!
+As part of our companionship services, our home caregiving team can help encourage activities and assist in bringing joy and inspiration to your loved one’s life!